oakes/play-clj/TUTORIAL.md

 Often, games will store these entities in a list, and in their render function they will loop over the list, modify the entities (such as moving them), and then call a function to render them.
 With functional programming, on the other hand, we want to avoid directly mutating values, as it leads to more complicated and error-prone software.

-Intead, play-clj stores the entities list behind the scenes and passes it to each function within `defscreen`.
+Instead, play-clj stores the entities list behind the scenes and passes it to each function within `defscreen`.
 It's a normal Clojure list, so you can't directly change it.
 Instead, you must return a new entities list at the end of each `defscreen` function, which will then be provided to all other functions when they run.

 ## Loading a Texture